-Ikenberry states that multilateralism can emerge from the international system's structural features, the independent influence of pre-existing multilateral institutions, domestic politics and, finally, that multilateralism can be traced to agentic sources (Ikenberry, 2009).
-A common feature of these and other contemporary viewpoints is the centrality of states: they are regarded as the constitutive elements of the multilateral system and it is their interrelations that determine the form and content of multilateralism.
+Ikenberry states that multilateralism can emerge from the international system's structural features, the independent influence of pre-existing multilateral institutions, domestic politics and finally that multilateralism can be traced to agentic sources (Ikenberry, 2003).
+A common feature of these and other contemporary viewpoints is the centrality of states: they are regarded as the constitutive elements of the multilateral system and it is their interrelations that determine form and content of multilateralism.
 This implies, as noted by Schweller (2010, p.
-149), that international politics is regarded as a closed system in at least two ways: it spans the whole world and there are huge barriers to entering the system.
-Indeed, the world is today almost fully carved up into sovereign states and this leaves little or no room for the creation of new states.
-This is a very different situation as, long after 1648 - seen as the birth of the Westphalian world order - large parts of the world's territory did not qualify as sovereign states, which implied that there were many possibilities for the creation of new states.
+149), that international politics is regarded as a closed system in at least two ways: it spams the whole world and there are huge barriers to enter the system.
+Indeed, the world is today almost fully carved up in sovereign states and this brings little or no room for the creation of new states.
+Things have been totally different as, long after 1648, - seen as the birth of the Westphalian world order - large parts of the world territory did not qualify as sovereign states which implied that there were many possibilities for the creation of new states.
 Hence, there has been an open international system for a long time.
 But over the years the whole globe became partitioned into sovereign states.
 Hence, it is a truism to say that the world has changed profoundly since multilateralism emerged and became institutionalised in its present form.
-But still it is good to be reminded of some of the key elements of those changes.
-First, when the UN was founded, two-thirds of its current members did not even exist as sovereign states as their people were still living under colonial rule.
+But still it is good to remind some of the key elements of those changes.
+First, when the UN was founded, 2/3 of its current members did not even exist as sovereign states as their people were still living under colonial rule.
 In 1948 there existed only 74 states in the world.
 Today, we are close to 200 states.
 Most of those states are relatively small (about half of today's existing states have a population of less than 5 million).
-The more states participate in the multilateral system, the more difficult it becomes to govern it.
+The more states take part in the multilateral system, the more difficult it becomes to govern it.
 This is reflected in the way multilateral institutions such as the UN function.
-Not surprisingly, then, in recent years the number of studies and reports dealing with 'UN Reform' has greatly increased.
+Not surprisingly then in recent years, the number of studies and reports dealing with 'UN Reform' has greatly increased.
 A substantive part of these reports deals with the bureaucratic aspects of the multilateral system in its day-to-day operation.
-The UN General Assembly for instance is sometimes accused of inefficiency as the sheer number of states has made it impossible to have real debates.
-Moreover, it has been calculated that in 2000-01 there have been 15,484 meetings in the UN system to which nearly 6,000 official reports were submitted (De Senarclens and Kazancigil, 2007, p.
+The UN General Assembly for instance is accused of inefficiency as the sheer number of states has made it impossible to have real debates.
+Moreover, it has been calculated that in 2000-2001, there have been 15.484 meetings in the UN system to which nearly 6.000 official reports were submitted (De Senarclens and Kazancigil, 2007, p.
 27).

-Secondly, when the UN was created, the world was not as 'globalised' as it is today.
+Secondly, when the UN was created, the world was not as 'globalised' as today.
 Trade barriers were high and so were transport and communications costs.
 Today, world exports have risen to extraordinary levels.
-Technological advances have created a new context for connectivity among people, industries and governments.
-Globalisation is the buzzword.
+Technological advances have created a new context for connectivity amongst people, industries and governments.
+Globalisation is the buzz-word.
 However, the benefits and opportunities of globalisation remain highly concentrated among a small number of states.
-And while there have been successful efforts to craft strong rules facilitating the expansion of global markets, the social dimensions of these are far less well covered by global labour standards (Deacon et al., 2010).
+And while there have been successful efforts to craft strong rules facilitating the expansion of global markets, the social dimensions of these are far less covered by global labour standards (Deacon, Yeates, Macovei and Van Langenhove, 2010).
 In other words, the multilateral system is unevenly developed.
-There is a relatively strong institutionalised form of economic multilateralism (cf. the WTO, the IMF and the World Bank) and political multilateralism (cf. the UN Security Council).
-Its functioning can be critically assessed and, although as mentioned before there are some success stories to report, there is also a track record of failures.
+There is a relatively strong institutionalised form of economic multilateralism (cf. WTO, IMF and World Bank) and political multilateralism (cf. UN Security Council).
+Its functioning can be critically assessed and although as mentioned before, there are some success stories to report, there is also a track record of failures.